-There are four modules available on the left of the screen: 'Registration', 'Declaration', 'Fee Payment Ticket' and 'Change Password'.
+Here For You, To Serve - Call the RRA Call Centre on 3004 332 There are four modules available on the left of the screen: 'Registration', 'Declaration', 'Fee Payment Ticket' and 'Change Password'.
 Each of these modules is discussed in turn.

-As taxpayers must first register with LGT staff, see page 303, the 'Registration' module cannot actually be used to register.
+As taxpayers must register with LGT staff(see page 330) and cannot use the 'Registration' module to register.
 However, it does display confirmation of registration, and allows for printing of Trading License Tax Certificates.

 The 'Declaration' module is where the three types of LGT are declared.
-Click 'Declaration' and the drop down 'Taxes' option.
+Click 'Declaration' and the drop-down 'Taxes' option.
 Then choose the tax type and tax period that is being declared and click 'Submit'.
 Finally, click on the document number of the applicable declaration.

-An taxpayer clicks 'Declaration' then 'Taxes' and sees the following screen.
+A taxpayer clicks 'Declaration' then 'Taxes' and sees the following screen.
 The only LGT the taxpayer is registered for is 'Rental Income'.
 They select this tax type and the tax year that is being declared, and click 'Submit'.